-Course Frequency: Offered when student interest and faculty availability allow
+Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None

 This course will develop students' skills in the fundamentals of interviewing and counseling clients and negotiating agreements.
 These three skills have been identified by the ABA Task Force on School of laws and the Profession: Narrowing the Gap as essential components of competent lawyering.
 The course will cover conceptual foundations for understanding the processes involved in interviewing, counseling, and negotiation.